 You study all three Sciences and receive two GCSE qualifications in Combined Science at grades 9-1.
-Foundation Tier assesses Grades 1 to 5, and Higher Tier assesses Grades 4 to 9.
-Candidates will be entered for either the Foundation Tier or the Higher Tier.

-You will sit six examination papers - two for each subject, each paper is 1hour 10minutes in length and you have to take the same tier in all papers.
+Foundation Tier assesses Grades 1-1 to 5-5, and Higher Tier assesses Grades 4-4 to 9-9.
+You will sit six examination papers - two for each subject, each paper is 1hour 10minutes in length.